facelessuser/backrefs/docs/src/markdown/usage.md

 1. Regex's original implementation is very much like it's non-format style replacement accept for two differences: you can access individual captures and you cannot use Python string back references such as specifying Unicode via `\u<code>`, etc. In Backrefs, we've enhanced the syntax -- for both Re and Regex -- to allow back references to work along side brace replacements.
-This means you can use string back references and and built-in Backrefs features like `\C...\E` or `\L...\E`.
+This means you can use string back references and built-in Backrefs features like `\C...\E` or `\L...\E`.

     ```pycon3